dmowcomber/ws2812fx-firmata/README.md

 # ws2812fx-firmata
-A ConfigurableFirmata compatible Arduino library that wraps the functionality of WS2812FX, which is meant to be a drop-in replacement for the Adafruit NeoPixel library with additional features.
+A ConfigurableFirmata Arduino library that wraps the functionality of [WS2812FX](https://github.com/kitesurfer1404/WS2812FX), which is meant to be a drop-in replacement for the Adafruit NeoPixel library with additional features.